-How do I activate UPnP?
+How to activate UPnP?

 - 1. Follow the default settings to set up the related settings, and connect the hardware. - 2.
-Activate the Web browser and enter the IP camera's URL. - 3.
-SETUP→Network button. - 4.
+Activate the Web browser and key in the camera URL. - SETUP→Network button. - 4.
 Select "Enable UPnP presentation". - 5.
 Select "Enable UPnP port forwarding"; make the "Forwarding Port" setting.

-NOTF:
+NOTE:

-- Follow step 4 above then turn on computer's "My Web Neighbors" and find the IP camera.
-Then click to go to the IP camera's home page. - 2.
-Follow step 5 above and make the Route UPnP port forwarding setting. - 3.
-Your computer can access an IP camera through a router by opening a port on the router (port forwarding) if the router is configured to a specific port.
-For example port "8080", you can enter the IP address as http://xxx.xxx.xxx.xxx.8080 on the URL entry box of the web browser to access the IP camera.
+- 1. Perform the step 4 above; turn on the PC's "My Web Neighbors" and confirm if the camera can be found, and click to go online to the camera's first page. - 2.
+Perform the step 5 above; make the Route UPnP port forwarding setting. - 3.
+Your PC can connect to the camera webpage via the router.

+By working with the router, the IP cameras can operate the port mapping (the port forwarding) function.
+For example, if the router configures a particular port, say port "8080", to your IP camera, you can input the IP address as http://xxx.xxx.xxx.8080 on the URL entry box of the web browser to access the IP camera's web setting page.